Jaz-spec/Jaz-spec/README.md

 # <div align="center"> Hi, I'm Jaz</div>

-I have spent three years community organising and volunteering with land projects.
-I began developing my skill set as a software developer to enhance the community work that I was doing.
-I'm interested in providing people focused tech solutions and excited to collaborate on large scale projects that focus on social and environmental issues.
+Full Stack Software developer with a background in community organising.
+This experience harnessed my natural ability to effectively develop working relationships in order to plan and problem-solve in a team.
+I'm Driven to collaborate on projects that deliver tech based solutions targeting social and environmental issues.

 ## Tech stack
 <div align="center">